 Sour cream is very similar, containing a bit less fat (20% vs 30% for crème fraîche).
 This is accomplished by diluting heavy cream with a slightly larger amount of cultured dairy than is necessary to make crème fraîche.
 The result is a cultured cream that is more tangy in flavor.

-Because crème fraîche is so mild tasting, it is fabulous atop soaked pancakes or sprouted waffles instead of sugary whipped cream.
+Because crème fraîche is so mild tasting, it is fabulous atop soaked pancakes or sprouted waffles instead of a sweeter tasting whipped topping.
 A spoonful added at the table to a bowl of soup made with homemade bone broth adds beneficial enzymes to this fully cooked dish.
 Be sure the soup is not too hot when you stir it in, else the precious enzymes and probiotics will be lost!

 Sour cream’s stronger flavor makes it a favorite with baked potatoes and homemade dips.
 My favorites are this recipe for a sweet onion dip.
 This recipe for artichoke dip is a good one to take to parties.
 Some people use homemade sour cream instead of mayonnaise on sandwiches too.